SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Simulation Results

-Our final simulation experiment characterizes a limitation of our deconvolution method.
-In our model, we assume that all points scatter acoustic energy geometrically.
+Next, we perform an experiment that highlights a limitation of our deconvolution method.
+In our model, we assume that all points scatter acoustic energy omnidirectionally.
+Specifically, a scatterer returns the same energy regardless of view angle.
 We ignore multiple scattering and elastic effects (where the scatterer absorbs and later re-radiates incident energy).
-These effects occur due to target geometry and material properties, but their magnitude is typically very small compared to the geometric (specular) scattering.
+These effects occur due to target geometry and material properties, but their magnitude is typically small compared to the omnidirectional scattering that we model.
 To characterize our performance in the presence of these second-order effects, consider measurements from Equation~\ref{eq:random_phase} where each scatterer is assigned a random phase within $[0, 2\pi]$ (i.e., $\boldsymbol{\phi}(x, y, z)$) to simulate a diffuse scattering field.
 We simulate such a scene in Figure~\ref{fig:psf_diffuse} and show that the deconvolution result is only marginally superior to the DAS reconstruction.
 In real data, this situation is akin to a speckle field, for example one generated from a sandy ocean floor with virtually no structure except for small and random height fluctuations in each particle of sand.
 In such a case, the underlying scattering phase lacks structure making coherent deconvolution challenging.
 On the other hand, we show that our convolution method succeeds in regions of structured (i.e. uniform) phase.
 To highlight this fact, we simulate scatterers in a grid (bottom row of Figure~\ref{fig:psf_diffuse}) where each grid cell contains a uniform phase within $0$ and $2\pi$.
 While the image contains some edge artifacts where the phase regions meet, we show that our deconvolution enhances the details in each cell compared to DAS reconstruction.
 Fortunately, real-world SAS images contain regions of uniform phase, particularly along the edges of targets~\cite{Gerg:2018a}.
 We expect our method to work well in these regions of the image, and be less helpful in regions of the scene dominated by diffuse reflections.